NeilMisra99/simplexMethod/README.md

 # Simplex Method

-Files: mp_imp.cpp is OpenMP implementation. mpi_imp.cpp is MPI implementation.
+Files: Serial2.cpp is the serial implementation. mp_imp.cpp is OpenMP implementation. mpi_imp.cpp is MPI implementation.

 Implements the simplex method in C++ serially, and in parallel using OpenMPIand MPI: